 This course provides application developers with more complex knowledge in developing COBOL programs in a mainframe environment.
-Time is spent in more difficult programming workshops using both VSAM and sequential file processing, 2 dimensional arrays, internal sorting, COBOL sub programs, intrinsic functions, and processing both UNIX files and Unicode data.
+Time is spent in more difficult programming workshops using both VSAM and sequential file processing, 2 dimensional arrays, internal sorting, COBOL sub programs and intrinsic functions.
 Much of the time is spent on hands on workshops writing and testing programs.

 Application programmers who want to learn more COBOL.

 Upon successful completion of this course, the student will be able to: